Youth-Avenue-2021/cheat-sheet.github.io/README.md

 ---
 As described earlier, the user can directly download it from the section MANY MORE CHEAT SHEETS.

-#add photo of MANY MORE CS here navigating an arrow on it

 No any specific platform is required to view the respective project.
 We've tried our best to make the website look in its very precise manner irrespective of the device the user uses.
 You can directly view our project by clicking <u>**[CheatSheet](https://youth-avenue-2021.github.io/cheat-sheet.github.io/ "CheatSheet")**</u>

 #### **SUPPORT**
 ---
-Everything added is correct to our best knowledge & still if you come across any error, feel free to suggest the corrections on the mail address as directed by the following option <u>**[Gmail](@abhidadhaniya23@gmail.com "Gmail")**</u>.
+Everything added is correct to our best knowledge & still if you come across any error, feel free to suggest the corrections on the mail address as directed by the following option Gmail to abhidadhaniya23@gmail.com
 We appreciate every opinion.

 #### **ROADMAP/FUTURE SCOPE**